codepo8/developer-advocacy-handbook/use-the-web.md

 success, this success will also fizz out faster than you can say "hype".

-> **Warning:** Be aware of that -- your job is to use the web as a communication and distribution channel -- not to make a mint in a week selling snake oil.
+> **Warning:** Be aware of that -- your job is to use the web as a communication and distribution channel, not to make a mint in a week selling snake oil.
-This would kill your reputation and as stated before your reputation, integrity and honesty is what makes you a developer advocate.
+This would kill your reputation and as stated before, your reputation, integrity and honesty is what makes you a developer advocate.
 Losing these will make it almost impossible for you to get listened to in the future which renders you useless for your company and gives the general